arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 	>\- Create a certificate for your Relying Party (RP) application using the **MakeCert** command and store it in the **LocalMachine\Personal** store.

-	>\- Copy the generated certificate to the **CurrentUser\Personal** store so the Windows Azure Tools for Visual Studio can find it.
+	>\- Copy the generated certificate to the **CurrentUser\Personal** store so the Microsoft Azure Tools for Visual Studio can find it.

-	>\- Copy the localhost certificate generated by Windows Azure SDK to the **LocalMachine\Trusted Root** store, so svcutil and "Add Service Reference" (used later in the lab) can connect to HTTPS metadata endpoints hosted in Compute Emulator.
-Note that, if this is the first time that you use the Windows Azure SDK on your machine, the certificate here mentioned may not have been already created: in that case you may need to perform extra steps later in the exercise.
+	>\- Copy the localhost certificate generated by Microsoft Azure SDK to the **LocalMachine\Trusted Root** store, so svcutil and "Add Service Reference" (used later in the lab) can connect to HTTPS metadata endpoints hosted in Compute Emulator.
+Note that, if this is the first time that you use the Microsoft Azure SDK on your machine, the certificate here mentioned may not have been already created: in that case you may need to perform extra steps later in the exercise.

  	![A visual summary of what you will build in Exercise 1](./images/A-visual-summary-of-what-you-will-build-in-Exercise-1.png?raw=true "A visual summary of what you will build in Exercise 1")